endophage/gotuf/README.md

 without the code becoming overly convoluted.

-Some features such as pluggable verifiers have alreayd been merged upstream to flynn/go-tuf and we are in discussion with @titanous about working to merge the 2 implementations.
+Some features such as pluggable verifiers have alreayd been merged upstream to flynn/go-tuf and we are in discussion with [titanous](https://github.com/titanous) about working to merge the 2 implementations.

 This implementation retains the same 3 Clause BSD license present on the original flynn implementation.